TheMineWay/CSV-importer/README.md

 NOTE:
 If a line is shorter than the others, the array is shorter.
 There is no problem, as you saw on the example.

+If you want to write the " character, you can do it by writing \".